What is a 160×600?

 160×600 Advice for Ad Buyers

 We would recommend using when building your own advertising.
-It will not always be your best performer, however it is does pretty well usually.
+It will not always be your best performer, however, it does pretty well usually.

 You should expect to pay slightly less than a 300×250 or 728×90 ad unit for a 160×600.